fruitTheory/M6502/README.md

 Emulator for the MOS 6502 microprocessor, written in C

-## Features (TBD)
+## Features

-- Full emulation of the 6502 CPU legal opcodes
+- Full emulation of the legal CPU opcodes
-- Emulation of other system components
+- Emulation of primary system components
 - Support for basic input/output

 ### Prerequisites